AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/compmigration/index.md

 * [Dimensions Mapping APIs](mapdimension.md)
 * [Metrics Mapping APIs](mapmetric.md)

-If you plan to migrate Analytics dimensions or metrics, you must first map them with the [Dimensions Mapping API](mapdimension.md) or the [Metrics Mapping API](mapmetric.md) and then use the Component Migration APIs described in this guide to finalize the migration.
+If you plan to migrate Analytics dimensions or metrics, you must first map them with the [Dimensions Mappings API](mapdimension.md) or the [Metrics Mapping API](mapmetric.md) and then use the Component Migration APIs described in this guide to finalize the migration.
 This allows the dimensions or metrics to be migrated into an XDM schema within a CJA data view.
 For other components, you can use the Component Migration APIs described in this guide directly to migrate them.
 For more inforation, see the [Component Migration overview](https://experienceleague.adobe.com/en/docs/analytics/admin/admin-tools/component-migration/component-migration).

 Before using the Component Migration APIs, create a profile named **Component Migration** in the Adobe Admin Console (admin permissions required).
 Add **Component Migration** and **Analysis Workspace** access permissions to the profile.
 Also, make sure to auto-include all report suites to the profile.
 For complete information, see the admin instructions for [preparing to migrate your components and projects from Adobe Analytics to Customer Journey Analytics](https://experienceleague.adobe.com/en/docs/analytics/admin/admin-tools/component-migration/prepare-component-migration).